Virginia Statewide Special Election April 21, 2026 Free & Nonpartisan

 Virginia Statewide Special Election · April 21, 2026

-Enter your Virginia address to see your current congressional district — and how the proposed new map would change who represents you in Congress.
+Enter your Virginia address to see all your elected representatives — from Congress down to your city council and school board.
+Plus see how the proposed congressional redistricting would change your representation.

 🔒 Your address is never stored · Free for all registered Virginia voters